-Lindsey M. Burke researches and writes on federal and state education issues as the Will Skillman fellow in education policy at The Heritage Foundation.
-Burke focuses on two critical areas of education policy: reducing the federal role in education and empowering families with school choice.
+Lindsey Burke researches and writes on federal and state education issues as the Will Skillman fellow in education policy at The Heritage Foundation.
+Burke devotes her time and research to two critical areas of education policy: reducing federal intervention in education at all levels, and empowering families with education choice.

-Burke, who has spoken on education reform issues across the country and internationally, also has appeared on CNN and Fox News Channel as well as numerous national or regional radio and television programs.
+Burke, who joined Heritage in 2008, has spoken on education reform issues across the country and internationally, and has appeared on numerous radio and television shows.

-Burke holds a bachelor's degree in politics from Hollins University in Roanoke, Va., and a master of teaching degree in foreign language education from the University of Virginia.
-Before joining Heritage in 2008 as a research assistant, she taught high school French.
+Burke holds a bachelor's degree in politics from Hollins University in Roanoke, Virginia, and a master of teaching degree in foreign language education from the University of Virginia.
+She currently studies education policy and research methodology as a doctoral student at George Mason University.